apinf/api-guidelines/http-methods.md

 # HTTP methods \(verbs\)

 * GET method requests data from the resource and should not produce any side effect.
+The possible parameters are sent as part of the URL or as query parameters.

-  * E.g `GET /users`****
+  * E.g `GET /users`
     * returns list of all users

 * POST method requests the server to create a resource in the database.
+The possible parameters are sent in request message body.
+POST is a non-idempotent which means that multiple requests will have different effects.

   * E.g `POST /organizations/:id/managers`
-    * creates a new Manager of Organization identified with :id.
+    * First attempt creates a new Manager of Organization identified with :id. \(If it did not exist already\).

-  * POST is non-idempotent which means multiple requests will have different effects.
+  * E.g `POST /organizations/:id/managers`
-    * E.g. When requested with same parameters: at first time new Manager is created, at second time an error response \(manager already exists\) is gotten.
+    * Second attempt fails \(because manager already existed\) and an error response \(4xx, manager already exists\) is sent.

-* PUT method requests the server to update resource.
+PUT method requests the server to update a resource.
 In our APIs it is not possible to create a resource with PUT method, because resources are referenced with :id.
 In case resource with :id does not exist, a response with `404 Resource not found` is sent.

-  E.g. `/organizations/:id` will request the server to update the resource \(identified with :id\) in Organizations collection.
+E.g. `PUT /organizations/:id` will request the server to update the resource \(identified with :id\) in Organizations collection.

-  * PUT is idempotent which means multiple requests will have the same effects.
+PUT is idempotent which means multiple requests will have the same effects.

 E.g. When request with same parameters is sent, the result is same at every time, either successful update or resource not found.

-* DELETE method requests that the resources, or its instance, should be removed from the database.
+DELETE method requests that the resources, or its instance, should be removed from the database.
-  E.g `/apis/:id` will request the server to delete the API identified with :id from Apis collection.
+E.g `DELETE /apis/:id` will request the server to delete the API identified with :id from Apis collection.